Piste Oberjoch, Grindelwald-First

 © Destination Gstaad - Melanie Uhkoetter

-La Videmanette, at 7.5 km long, is the longest slope in the Gstaad skiing area.
+La Videmanette, at 7.5 km long, is the longest slope in the Gstaad holiday region.
 The varied descent, with red and blue sections, covers a total vertical distance of 1160 metres.
 If you feel the need for rest and refreshment, there's the Buvette de Rubloz mountain restaurant beside the slope and a bar at the valley station.

 Slalom slope